v7an/merlin/README.md

-# merlin
+# Merlin
-le vrai bot goatesque
+My old discord bot that was in development